 I think we can all learn a great deal from Withers’ perspective.
 Music, as wonderful as it is, is a single piece of our multifaceted, ever-changing lives.
 Although participating in music brings immense satisfaction and joy in its season, life’s challenges sometimes bring that season to an end.
 Is the decision to abandon music lamentable?
 Of course!
 I couldn’t call myself a musician and say that it isn’t, but when done for the right reasons, I wouldn’t call it a shame.

 After all, music can never truly be abandoned.
 Your instrument may be gathering dust, but that does not mean the time you spent with it was all in vain.
 That piano, violin, or trombone introduced you to a world of creativity and beauty that you won’t soon forget.
 Although music may fade to the background of your life when more important things demand your attention, it will always be ready for you to pick back up again.
 When you do, you will be reminded of the wonderful gift music is all over again.
 So go ahead, dust off that old case, and start playing again.
+And if you do, a private teacher can help you get back to where you once were and then some.

 To learn more about Bill Withers, check out the documentary Still Bill (2009) and give a listen to his amazing music.